ietf/tao/Tao.md

 </div>

 <a name="what"></a>

-## 2. What is the IETF?
+# What is the IETF?

+The IETF has no members and no dues;
-The IETF is a loosely self-organized group of people who contribute to the engineering and evolution of Internet technologies.
+it is a loosely self-organized group of people who contribute to the engineering and evolution of Internet technologies.
 It is the principal body engaged in the development of new Internet standard specifications.
-The IETF is unusual in that it exists as a collection of happenings, online and in-person, in which individuals voluntarily participate.
-It has no members, and no dues; see <a href="https://tools.ietf.org/html/rfc3935">RFC 3935</a>, "A Mission Statement for the IETF", for more detail.
+The IETF is unusual in that it exists as a collection of meetings (both in-person online) and on-line activities (such as email and pull request discussions), in which individuals voluntarily participate.

+IETF welcomes all interested individuals: IETF participants come from all over the world and from many different parts of the Internet industry.
+The IETF conducts its work solely in English.
+See <a href="#where-do-i-fit-in">Where do I fit in?</a>
+for information about the ways that many people fit into the IETF.

+Quoting from <a href="https://tools.ietf.org/html/rfc3935">
+RFC 3935: A Mission Statement for the IETF</a>,
+"the overall goal of the IETF is to make the Internet work better.
+Its mission is to produce high quality, relevant technical and engineering documents that influence the way people design, use, and manage the Internet in such a way as to make the Internet work better.
+These documents include protocol standards, best current practices, and informational documents of various kinds."

-Its mission includes the following:
+The ways to do that include the following:

-    - Identifying and proposing solutions to pressing operational and technical problems in the Internet
+ - Identifying and proposing solutions to pressing operational and technical problems in the Internet.
-    - Specifying the development or usage of protocols and the near-term architecture to solve such technical problems for the Internet
+ - Specifying the development or usage of protocols and the near-term architecture to solve such technical problems for the Internet.
-    - Making recommendations to the Internet Engineering Steering Group (IESG) regarding the standardization of protocols and protocol usage in the Internet
+ - Making recommendations to the Internet Engineering Steering Group (IESG) regarding the standardization of protocols and protocol usage in the Internet.
-    - Facilitating technology transfer from the Internet Research Task Force (IRTF) to the wider Internet community
+ - Facilitating technology transfer from the Internet Research Task Force (IRTF) to the wider Internet community.
-    - Providing a forum for the exchange of information within the Internet community between vendors, users, researchers, agency contractors, operators, and network managers
+ - Providing a forum for the exchange of information within the Internet community among vendors, users, researchers, agency contractors, operators, and network managers.

-The IETF mission further states that the Internet isn't value-neutral, and neither is the IETF.
+RFC 3935 further states that the Internet isn't value-neutral, and neither is the IETF.
 The IETF wants the Internet to be useful for communities that share our commitment to openness and fairness.
 The IETF embraces technical concepts such as decentralized control, edge-user empowerment and sharing of resources, because those concepts resonate with the core values of the IETF community.
-These concepts have little to do with the technology that's possible, and much to do with the technology that we choose to create.
+These concepts have little to do with the technology that's possible, and much to do with the technology that the IETF chooses to create.

-The IETF meeting is not a conference, although there are technical presentations.
-The IETF is not a traditional standards organization, although many specifications that are produced become standards.
-The IETF is made up of volunteers, many of whom meet three times a year to fulfill the IETF mission.
+In many ways, the IETF runs on the beliefs of its participants.
+One of the founding beliefs is embodied in an early quote about the IETF from David
+Clark: "We reject kings, presidents and voting.
+We believe in rough consensus and running code."
+Another early quote that has become a commonly-held belief in the IETF comes from Jon Postel: "Be conservative in what you send and liberal in what you accept".

 There is no membership in the IETF.
 Anyone may sign up to working group mailing lists, or register for a meeting and then attend.
-The closest thing there is to being an IETF member is being a participant on the IETF or Working Group mailing lists (see Section 2.3).
+The closest thing there is to being an IETF member is being a participant on the IETF or Working Group <a href="#mail-lists">mailing lists</a>.
 This is where the best information about current IETF activities and focus can be found.

 Of course, no organization can be as successful as the IETF is without having some sort of structure.
-In the IETF's case, that structure is provided by other supporting organizations, as described in <a href="https://tools.ietf.org/html/rfc2028">RFC 2028</a>, "The Organizations Involved in the IETF Standards Process".
+In the IETF's case, that structure is provided by other supporting organizations, as described in
+<a href="https://tools.ietf.org/html/rfc2028">RFC 2028: The Organizations
+Involved in the IETF Standards Process</a>.
+Please note that RFC 2028 is outdated and being revised.

-The <a href="https://www.ietf.org">IETF web site</a> is the best source for information about upcoming IETF meetings, newcomer materials.
-The IETF <a href="https://datatracker.ietf.org/">Datatracker</a> is the best source for information about Internet-Drafts, RFCs, and Working Groups.
+The <a href="https://www.ietf.org">IETF web site</a> is the best source for information about upcoming IETF meetings and newcomer materials.
+The IETF

-In many ways, the IETF runs on the beliefs of its participants.
-One of the "founding beliefs" is embodied in an early quote about the IETF from David Clark: "We reject kings, presidents and voting.
-We believe in rough consensus and running code".
-Another early quote that has become a commonly-held belief in the IETF comes from Jon Postel: "Be conservative in what you send and liberal in what you accept".

-The IETF is really about its participants.
-IETF welcomes all interested individuals: IETF participants come from all over the world and from many different parts of the Internet industry.
-The IETF conducts its work solely in English.
-See Section 3.12 for information about the ways that many people fit into the IETF.
+<a href="https://datatracker.ietf.org/">Datatracker</a> is the best source for
+information about Internet-Drafts, RFCs, and Working Groups.

-One more thing that is important for newcomers: the IETF in no way "runs the Internet", despite what some people mistakenly might say.
+One more thing that is important for newcomers: the IETF in no way "runs the Internet," despite what some people mistakenly might say.
 The IETF makes voluntary standards that are often adopted by Internet users, network operators, and equipment vendors, and it thus helps shape the trajectory of the development of the Internet.
 But in no way does the IETF control, or even patrol, the Internet.
 If your interest in the IETF is because you want to be part of the overseers, you may be badly disappointed by the IETF.
+A saying you will sometimes hear is "we are not the protocol police."

-### 2.1 Humble Beginnings
+## Humble Beginnings

 The first IETF meeting was held in January 1986 at Linkabit in San Diego, with 21 attendees.
 The 4th IETF, held at SRI in Menlo Park in October 1986, was the first that equipment vendors attended.
 The concept of Working Groups was introduced at the 5th IETF meeting at the NASA Ames Research Center in California in February 1987.
 The 7th IETF, held at MITRE in McLean, Virginia, in July 1987, was the first meeting with more than 100 attendees.

-The 14th IETF meeting was held at Stanford University in July 1989.
-It marked a major change in the structure of the IETF universe.
-The structure of the IAB (then the Internet Activities Board, now the Internet Architecture Board), which until that time oversaw many "task forces", was changed, leaving it with only two: the IETF and the IRTF.
-The IRTF is tasked to consider long-term research problems in the Internet.
-The IETF also changed at that time.

 After the Internet Society (ISOC) was formed in January 1992, the IAB proposed to ISOC that the IAB's activities should take place under the auspices of the Internet Society.
 During INET92 in Kobe, Japan, the ISOC Trustees approved a new charter for the IAB to reflect the proposed relationship.

 The IETF met in Amsterdam, The Netherlands, in July 1993.
 This was the first IETF meeting held in Europe, and the US/non-US attendee split was nearly 50/50.
 The IETF first met in Oceania (in Adelaide, Australia) in 2000, the first meeting in Asia (in Yokohama, Japan) was in 2002, and the first meeting in Latin America (in Buenos Aires, Agentina) was in 2002.
-The IETF never met in Africa.
+So far, the IETF has never met in Africa.

-The IETF currently strives to have a 1-1-1 meeting policy where the goal is to distribute the meetings equally between North America, Europe, and Asia.
-These are the locations most of the IETF participants have come from in the recent past.  <a href="https://tools.ietf.org/html/draft-ietf-mtgvenue-meeting-policy-07">The meeting rotation policy</a> is mainly aimed at distributing the travel effort for the existing IETF participants who physically attend meetings and for distributing the timezone difficulty for those who participate remotely.
+The IETF currently has a "1-1-1" meeting policy where the goal is to distribute the meetings equally between North America, Europe, and Asia.
+This policy is mainly aimed at distributing the travel effort for the existing IETF participants who physically attend meetings and for distributing the timezone difficulty for those who participate remotely.
 The IETF has also met in Latin America and Oceania, but these continents are currently not part of the 1-1-1 rotation schedule.
+More information on picking the venue and the meeting policy can be found in <a href="https://tools.ietf.org/html/rfc8718">RFC 8718: IETF Plenary Meeting Venue Selection Process</a>
+and <a href="https://tools.ietf.org/html/rfc8719">RFC 8719: High-Level
+Guidance for the Meeting Policy of the IETF</a>.

 Remote participation in IETF meetings has been growing significantly in the past few years, thanks in part to the ongoing effort to improve the tools and processes used to faciliate this mode participation.

 ### 2.2 The Hierarchy